nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

  - `human.pedestrian.*`
    - People inside / on vehicles should not be annotated as pedestrians.
 They are considered as appendages of vehicles.
    - In nighttime images, annotate the pedestrian only when either the body part(s) of a person is clearly visible (leg, arm, head etc.), or the person is clearly in motion.
-   - If two or more pedestrians are carrying the same object, the bounding box of only one of them will include the object.
-   - If a pedestrian is pulling or pushing an object, the pedestrian and the object should be annotated separately.
    - In nighttime images, annotate a vehicle only when a pair of lights is clearly visible (break or head or hazard lights), and it is clearly on the road surface.
  - `movable_object.*`
    - For `movable_object.trafficcone`: